 In by 3 Worksheet-Required for all PEAs in monitoring.
-Reviews the in-by-3 process of the PEA.
+Reviews the In by 3 process of the PEA (does not apply to PEAs who are not required to service preschool-aged children, such as Union High School Districts).

 Data Review Student Form-Specifically created form for file review.